How to deduct car expenses as a business owner in Canada

 How to Calculate Your Deduction

-Determine Your Business-Use Percentage Use your logbook to calculate the percentage of total kilometers driven for business purposes.
+Determine Your Business-Use Percentage Use your logbook to calculate the percentage of total kilometers driven for business.

-Apply the Percentage Multiply the total eligible car-related expenses by your business-use percentage to calculate the deductible amount.
+Apply the Percentage Multiply your total car-related expenses by your business-use percentage.

 Example: